sxaAspri/cloud-labs/README.md

 # cloud-labs
-Cloud labs focused on AWS, GCP, and Cloud Security
+Cloud labs focused on AWS and Cloud Security